Related Practice Areas

 - Payment of medical expenses for injuries caused by the work-related accident or occupational illness or injury

 - Payment for part of a claimant’s lost wages (either due to lost time from work or reduced earnings while back to work light duty) up to a maximum permitted by law.

 The amount of a claimant’s payments depends on both the claimant’s average earnings at the time of the accident and the claimant’s degree of disability.
 An additional award for residual permanent loss of function of an extremity (hands, arms, feet, legs) may be awarded after a claimant has reached maximum medical improvement from their injuries and has finished active treatment.
-Since a Workers’ Compensation claim is not a lawsuit, there are no payments for an injured worker’s pain and suffering.
+This is known as schedule loss of use.
+Since a Workers Compensation claim is not a lawsuit, there are no payments for an injured worker’s pain and suffering.

-A NYS Workers’ Compensation case is where an employee is injured on the job.
-A NYS Disability case is where an employee has an off the job illness or injury.
-A person cannot receive both Workers’ Compensation payments and NYS Disability payments at the same time.
+An NYS Workers’ Comp case is where an employee is injured on the job.
+A New York State Disability case is where an employee has an off the job illness or injury.
+A person cannot receive both Workers’ Comp benefit payments and NYS Disability payments at the same time.